Authority: Academic Affairs and Enrollment Management

-The McNeese State University Foundation provides endowed professorships according to University, Foundation, and Board of Regents guidelines.
+The McNeese State University Foundation provides endowed professorships according to university, Foundation, and Board of Regents guidelines.
 Endowments for professorships consist of private donations matched with State funds awarded by the Board of Regents.
-Endowed professorships are available to eligible faculty on a competitive basis providing funding is available and approved by the MSU Foundation.
-Endowed Professorships may be designated for a specific purpose or college or department or discipline in accordance with the objectives of the donation as well as Board of Regents and Foundation criteria.
+Endowed professorships are available to eligible faculty on a competitive basis provided funding is available and approved by the MSU Foundation.
+Endowed professorships may be designated for a specific purpose, college, department, or discipline in accordance with the objectives of the donation as well as Board of Regents and Foundation criteria.

-Use of Endowed Professorship funds support the McNeese State University Mission by: 1) enhancing teaching and applied research activity, 2) supporting undergraduate research opportunities, 3) sustaining the quality of academic programs through faculty and program development.
+Use of endowed professorship funds support the McNeese State University mission by: 1) enhancing teaching and applied research activity, 2) supporting undergraduate research opportunities, and 3) sustaining the quality of academic programs through faculty and program development.

 Eligibility for Endowed Professorship

-Applicants must be full-time faculty members at McNeese with a rank of assistant professor or higher unless special undergraduate or applied research or other educational initiatives call for a broader applicant pool to include instructors.
-Deans, vice presidents, and the President are not eligible.
-Faculty members, including department heads, may apply for professorships designated for their respective disciplines, departments, or colleges.
-First-time full-time faculty are eligible to apply; continuing full-time faculty must be in good standing and must have achieved satisfactory ratings in all areas of the previous Annual Performance Report.
+Full-time McNeese faculty members, including those with administrative roles, may apply for professorships designated for their respective disciplines, departments, or colleges.
+First-time, full-time faculty are eligible to apply; continuing full-time faculty must be in good standing and must have achieved satisfactory ratings in all areas of the previous Annual Performance Review.

-After the Foundation approves the status of endowed professorship funding, the provost informs college deans to begin the selection process.
+After the Foundation approves the status of endowed professorship funding, the provost and vice president for academic affairs and enrollment management informs college deans to begin the selection process.
 The dean may appoint a committee comprised of faculty or appropriate personnel to receive proposals and make recommendations for recipients.
-In cases where endowed professorships have specific designations, the dean or provost may appoint the endowed professor to support the objectives of the endowment and the University mission.
-The vice president for academic and student affairs, with approval of the vice president for university advancement, may designate professorships for specific initiatives provided the donor’s objectives are met.
+In cases where endowed professorships have specific designations, the dean or provost and vice president for academic affairs and enrollment management may appoint the endowed professor to support the objectives of the endowment and the University mission.
+The provost and vice president for academic affairs and enrollment management, with approval of the vice president for University advancement, may designate professorships for specific initiatives provided the donor’s objectives are met.

-Note: Chairpersons for Endowed Professorship committees should not hold meetings which conflict with Faculty Senate meetings (the first Wednesday of the month from 3:10 to 5:00 p.m.).
-In addition, prior to committee meetings to select recipients, Endowed Professorship Committee Chairs should document the process for selecting recipients and provide the documentation to the dean.
+Note: Chairpersons for endowed professorship committees should not hold meetings which conflict with Faculty Senate meetings (the first Wednesday of the month from 3:10 to 5:00 p.m.).
+In addition, prior to holding committee meetings to select recipients, endowed professorship committee chairs should document the process for selecting recipients and provide the documentation to the dean for review.

 Endowed Professorship Proposal and Length of Term

-Endowed professorship appointments are for one year.
-A proposal describing the applicant's planned activities must be submitted to the committee or dean by the designated date announced each year.
-The proposal must have a title and include goals and objectives that support the university mission and are appropriate for the department in which the professor resides, e.g., grant funding, publications, applied research, undergraduate research, teaching, industrial ties, and other academic and/or economic development activities.
+To apply for an endowed professorship, a proposal describing the applicant’s planned activities must be submitted to the committee or dean by the designated date announced each year.
+The proposal must have a title and include goals and objectives that support the University mission and are appropriate for the department in which the professor resides (e.g., grant funding, publications, applied research, undergraduate research, teaching, industrial ties, and other academic and/or economic development activities).

 Selection of Endowed Professorship Recipients

 Each committee receives and reviews proposals and makes recommendations to the dean.
-The dean ensures faculty criteria are met and forwards final recommendations to the provost for appointment.
-The provost makes the appointment for specifically designated professorships.
+The dean ensures faculty criteria are met and forwards final recommendations to the provost and vice president for academic affairs and enrollment management for appointment.
+The provost and vice president for academic affairs and enrollment management makes the appointment for specifically designated professorships.

-If selection committees determine that there are no qualified applicants, the dean and provost may appoint an eligible faculty member to fulfill the objectives of the endowment.
+If selection committees determine that there are no qualified applicants, the dean and provost and vice president for academic affairs and enrollment management may appoint an eligible faculty member to fulfill the objectives of the endowment.

-Endowed professorships are awarded for a one year term.
-Recipients may reapply for professorships each year funding is available provided all reporting requirements were met, the proposal objectives for previous awards were met, and the faculty remains in good standing.
+Recipients may reapply for professorships when funding is available, provided all reporting requirements are met, the proposal objectives for previous awards are met, and the faculty member remains in good standing.

 Endowed Professorship Reporting Requirements and Use of Funds